Buy VAT Free Gold Bars Online

 Gold coins are generally deemed to be a better investment then gold bars, as long as you buy the right ones.
 Buying gold coinsoffers more divisibility than gold bars, benefit from quantity discounts, can be easier to sell, and be Capital Gains Tax free.
 Of course, the investor objectives and investment amount will also determine which is best.

 It’s best to buy gold bars directly from a precious metals dealer.
 Prices will be transparent and based on the live market.
 Usually discounts are offered for purchasing bars in quantity.
-You benefit from the peace of mind knowing the gold bars are genuine and high quality and you’ll have a place to sell the bars when the time comes.
+You benefit from the peace of mind knowing your investment is genuine and high quality and you’ll have a place to sell the bars when the time comes.

 It’s best to sell gold bars through a reputable gold dealer.
 In the UK, stick to a gold broker who is a member of the British Numismatic Trade Association (BNTA).
 Try to ensure you have the bar certificate if it’s loose.
 It is possible to take gold bars into jewellers but they’ll likely pay a lower price as they’ll simply melt down the bar.